0neDividedbyZer0/sunzi/README.md

 ## Plan:
 1. Implement GUI
 2. Add in remaining backend (Asian rules of checkmate and draw) (revis: I'd rather just do three move repetition.
 It's easier and simpler that way)
 3. Implement bruteforce AI (alpha beta pruning to 16-18 layers Ideally, heuristics etc.) (also need to add opening book.
 The book is gonna be a tree, since transposing positions exists so some nodes need to point to the same.
-We also need a board position hash that hashes both the color and piece board together to find the correct node in the tree.)
+We also need a board position hash that hashes both the color and piece board together to find the correct node in the tree.
+Need a reflection function that reflects board across central file, to see mirrored positions and stuff)
 4. Implement humanlike AI (strategy and stuff) (create styles according to xqinenglish opening styles page, like giving favorite opening systems and personalities).
 (At beginner levels, basically make its choice of moves probabilistically uniform across all moves, and then at higher levels make it sharpen to the better ones?
 Or modify how it evaluates at each level?) (remember PASTE: position, analysis, strategy, tactics, execution)
 5. Machine Learning AI (Muzero)
 6. Machine Learning classifier (of moves and integrate with humanlike AI to play more naturally)